All rights belong to their respective authors. If you wish to use this material, please contact us.

 A. A guy named Michael Rapp, who was the original musical director for the A.D.
-Tour, was the one who really brought that arrangement to life.
+Tour, was the one who brought that arrangement to life.
 He and I have had an ongoing musical relationship for a little over 10 years.
-I was doing the album near where he lives in Philadelphia, and wanted to do something really special.
-The original idea was to make it sort of a one song, sonic radio-play.
+I was doing the album near where he lives in Philadelphia and wanted to do something really special.
+The original idea was to make it sort of a one-song, sonic radio-play.
 The idea was to have footsteps on gravel, lambs in the background, and voices and things like that.
 But time constraints didn’t allow that to happen.
-We used some traditional sounds and then added some really nice flavors that were inspired from the Australian arrangements.
+We used some traditional sounds and then added some nice flavors that were inspired by the Australian arrangements.
 With him, he and I (mostly he) came up with the “Gethsemane” that’s on the album.
-It’s pretty close to what I really wanted.
+It’s pretty close to what I wanted.

 Q. Have you recorded/released “Heaven on Their Minds”?